amirmohamadi68/TaxCalculator/README.md

 ## Acceptance test with InMemory Database
 ## Clean Artitecture
 ## Dockerise
-## Retional dattabase
+## Retional database
 ## Calculating Tax For Paased in Days by seperating dates in Service and Calculating for Each day
-# Customise Rule and Holiidays
+# Customise Rule and Holidays